Officials: Gun in supermarket shooting bought 6 days earlier

 The attack sent terrorized shoppers and employees scrambling for cover.
 It was the nation’s deadliest mass shooting since a 2019 assault on a Walmart in El Paso, Texas, where a gunman killed 22 people in a rampage that police said targeted Mexicans.

+Hundreds of police from throughout the Denver area responded to the attack, converging on a King Soopers supermarket in a busy shopping plaza.

-SWAT officers carrying ballistic shields slowly approached the King Soopers store while others escorted frightened people away from the building, which had some of its windows shattered.
+SWAT officers carrying ballistic shields slowly approached the store as others escorted frightened people away from the building, which had some of its windows shattered.
 Customers and employees fled through a back loading dock to safety.
 Others took refuge in nearby shops.

-Multiple 911 calls paint a picture of a chaotic, terrifying scene, according to the affidavit.

-One caller said the suspect opened fire out the window of his vehicle.
-Others called to say they were hiding inside the store as the gunman fired on customers.
-Witnesses described the shooter as having a black AR-15-style gun and wearing blue jeans and maybe body armor.
+“This is a tragedy and a nightmare for Boulder County,” Dougherty said.
+“These were people going about their day, doing their shopping.
+I promise the victims and the people of the state of Colorado that we will secure justice.”

 Boulder Police Chief Maris Herold identified the slain officer as Eric Talley, 51, who had been with the force since 2010.
 He was the first to arrive after responding to a call about shots fired and someone carrying a rifle, she said.